jcgneto/CV/README.md

 Postdoctoral researcher in Microbial genomics and data science, University of Nebraska-Lincoln (2018-present) Postdoctoral resercher in Gut microbiome and inflammatory diseases, University of Utah Medical Center (2017-18)

-# Research areas
+# Research areas of interest

 Microbial population and community ecology.
+Gut microbiome of animals and humans.
+Ecological statistics.

 # Publications